Topology of $3$-manifolds with uniformly positive scalar curvature: -bubble and Prime decomposition

 Classically, any closed and oriented $3$-manifold can be written as a connected sum of some prime $3$-manifolds (see \cite{Kneser}).
 Our focus will be on the prime decomposition for complete $3$-manifolds with uniformly positive scalar curvature.

-My main idea is to find a family of $2$-spheres which cuts the complete $3$-manifold into some compact $3$-manifolds.
-Then, we apply the prime decomposition to each component and then get a required decomposition for the complete $3$-manifold.
+My main idea is to find a family of $2$-spheres which cut the complete $3$-manifold into some pre-compact $3$-manifolds.
+Then, we apply the prime decomposition to each component and get a required decomposition for the complete $3$-manifold.
 However, the decomposition is not unique.

 The existence of such a family of $2$-spheres comes from $\mu$-bubble theory.